 Display dummy or non-functional goods - display empty dummy boxes for high-value goods and remove the key parts from electrical goods.

 Cabinets and cabinet security – display store items within glass cabinets.
 If high valued goods are displayed in the cabinets, the glass will need to be fixed so that it can’t be lifted out.
 Locks must be of good quality with key access strictly controlled.
-You should put yourself in a thief’s shoes and see how easy it is to steal from your store, and then introduce any anti-theft devices that make it harder.

 Warning notices and signs – place prominent signs and notices around your store warning customers about the consequences of theft.
 Signs are inexpensive and work best if they are displayed in high risk areas.